Al Ahly SC: Invading Africa (1980–1990)

-Zamalek remained ahead of Al Ahly by six points in the 1981–82 Egyptian Premier League season.
+Zamalek remained ahead of Al-Ahly by six points in the 1981–82 Egyptian Premier League season.
 That season, a match won was counted in two points, not three.
-Last matches in the competition witnessed a dip in form by Zamalek until Al Ahly managed to win the championship with three points ahead of them, after a goalless Cairo derby draw in the last round.
-Al Ahly reached the semi-final of 1981 African Cup of Champions Clubs but withdrew because of the assassination of the President Anwar Sadat.
+The last matches in the competition witnessed a dip in form by Zamalek with Al Ahly managing to win the championship with three points ahead of them, after a goalless Cairo derby draw in the last round.
+Al Ahly reached the semi-final of 1981 African Cup of Champions Clubs but withdrew due to the assassination of the President Anwar Sadat.

 Al Ahly won the 1982 African Cup of Champions Clubs, known today as the CAF Champions League, defeating Asante Kotoko S.C. in the final.
+The first leg was held on 28 November at the Cairo Stadium in front of 60,000 spectators.
 They won the first leg 3–0.
-Mahmoud El Khatib scored two goals, and Alaa Mayhoub scored one.
-The first leg was held on 28 November at the Cairo Stadium in front of 60,000 spectators.
-In the second leg, in Kumasi, Mahmoud El Khatib returned to score again and the game ended 1–1.
 The second leg was held on 12 December in Kumasi, Ghana, and was attended by more than 70,000 spectators.
+In the second leg, the game ended tied 1–1.
 Al Ahly during this edition of the tournament played ten games, achieved victory in all five games at home, lost two games and tied in three away.
-The biggest result was a 5–0 victory against Young Africans S.C. in the round of 16.
+The biggest win was a 5–0 victory against Young Africans S.C. in the round of 16.
 The club scored 16 goals and conceded five goals only in this tournament.
-After 15 years, Al Ahly finally won their first continental championship.

-Al Ahly reached the final of the African Champions League for the second time in a row in 1983, but rivals Kotoko managed to avenge their defeat by scoring the only goal in both matches.
-The first leg was played on 27 November at Cairo Stadium in the presence of 90,000 spectators, attended by the former President Hosni Mubarak, and ended 0–0.
-The second leg took place on 11 December in Kumasi in the presence of 70,000 spectators, ended with 1–0 win scored by Opoku Nti in the 22nd minute.
-The goal of the match was from a clear offside.
+Al Ahly reached the final of the African Champions League for the second time in a row in 1983, but Asante Kotoko S.C. won the finals by scoring the only goal of both matches in the second match.
+The first leg was played on 27 November at Cairo Stadium with 90,000 spectators, with one of the attendees being the former Egyptian president Hosni Mubarak, and ended tied 0–0.
+The second leg took place on 11 December in Kumasi with 70,000 spectators, and ended with a 0–1 loss.